nirs/kubectl-gather/CONTRIBUTING.md

 ## Build and push a container image

-Build and push a container image to your private quay.io repo:
+Build and push a multi-arch container image to your private quay.io
+repo:

 ```console
 make container REPO=my-quay-user